nomeata/gipeda/README.md

 What is gipeda?
 ---------------

-Gitpeda is a a tool that presents data from your program’s benchmark suite (or any other source), with nice tables and shiny graphs.
+Gitpeda is a a tool that presents data from your program's benchmark suite (or any other source), with nice tables and shiny graphs.